On this dayDec 08, 1969

 Despite their goals of community empowerment and self-help, the Party was condemned by President Lyndon B. Johnson and other national leaders.
 FBI Director J. Edgar Hoover called the group “the most dangerous threat to the internal security of the country” in the late 1960s.
 The FBI also launched an aggressive counter-intelligence program aimed at dismantling the Black Panther Party through misinformation, infiltration, and by facilitating violent attacks against the group.

 In 1968, as urban riots were spreading across the country in response to police brutality, the Southern California Chapter of the Black Panther Party formed to help combat the growing threat.
 The Party established monitoring patrols in Black neighborhoods and worked to ensure police accountability.
 On December 8, 1969, the LAPD set out to serve a warrant to search Party headquarters at 41st Street and Central Avenue for stolen weapons.
 Though the warrant was obtained using false information provided by the FBI, police used it as the basis to ambush about twelve Party members inside the building.
 More than 200 police officers, including the newly militarized Special Weapons and Tactics (SWAT) team descended on the headquarters, armed with 5,000 rounds of ammunition, gas masks, a helicopter, a tank, and a military-grade grenade.
-The Party members inside resisted the raid and surrendered only after holding off police forces for approximately five hours.
-In the end, three officers and six members of the Black Panther Party were wounded during this attack.
+During the coordinated attack, three officers and six members of the Black Panther Party were wounded.

 In 1976, five years after the FBI’s counter-intelligence program was shut down, a Senate committee concluded that the bureau’s tactics “were indisputably degrading to a free society” and “gave rise to the risk of death and often disregarded the personal rights and dignity of the victims.”